freeCodeCamp/freeCodeCamp/guide/english/certifications/front-end-libraries/index.md

 ---
 ## Front End Libraries

 A Front End library is a file or a piece of pre-written code that is helpful to the user by reducing the time consumed.
+It's important to become familiar with Front End Libraries.

 These code libraries help their users to minimize their time in writing long lines of code, and increase their productivity.
 For example- Front end libraries like [Bootstrap](https://getbootstrap.com/) provide a framework for users to build upon and reduces the time consumed, while allowing flexibility to the user.